|By...||You must have...|

 - Conducting primary research, such as in-person interviews, and integrating that research with theory and analysis;

-- Deeply researching a particular aspect of the course and teaching that particular subject to the rest of the class;
+- Deeply researching a particular aspect of the course and teaching that subject to the rest of the class;

 - Making a podcast of interviews and analysis related to a course theme.